ShadowRZ/jose-bot/docker/README.md

 # Docker

-The docker image will run my-project-name with a SQLite database and end-to-end encryption dependencies included.
+The docker image will run jose-bot with a SQLite database and end-to-end encryption dependencies included.
 For larger deployments, a connection to a Postgres database backend is recommended.